binipringle/intro-to-dh/_texts/1-command-line.md

 # Why is the command line useful?

 Initially, for some of us, the command line can feel a bit unfamiliar.
 Why step away from a point-and-click workflow?
 By using the command line, we move into an environment where we have more minute control over each task we'd like the computer to perform.
-Instead of ordering your food in a restaurant, you're stepping into the kitchen.
+Instead of getting your food made by someone else, you're cooking.
 It's more work, but there are also more possibilities.

 The command line allows you to...